-BandLab is a free online Digital Audio Workstation (DAW) that allows up to 50 people to form a band, collaborate remotely, record acoustic guitar tracks using PCs, Macs or just smartphones, and mix a song (or an entire album).
+BandLab is a free online Digital Audio Workstation (DAW) that allows up to 50 people to form a virtual band, collaborate remotely, record acoustic guitar tracks using PCs, Macs or just smartphones, and mix a song (or an entire album).

 Bandlab live collaboration